sauradip/fewshotQAT/README.md

 ## Training and Evaluation

-Appologize for the messed up Code
+Appologize for the messed up Code ( Thanks to [Frost](https://github.com/frostinassiky) for debugging on the way )

 Refactoring will be done soon ( delay due to CVPR workload )